udayxhegde/udayxhegde.github.io/about.md

 permalink: /about/
 ---

-My name is Uday Hegde, and I am currently working on some cool stuff at Microsoft
+I am an architect in the identity product team at Microsoft